ClickHouse/ClickHouse/docs/en/sql-reference/functions/ip-address-functions.md

 ## toIPv6 {#toipv6string}

-An alias to [IPv6StringToNum](#ipv6stringtonums) that takes a string form of IPv6 address and returns value of [IPv6](../../sql-reference/data-types/domains/ipv6.md) type, which is binary equal to value returned by `IPv6StringToNum()`.
+Converts a string form of IPv6 address to [IPv6](../../sql-reference/data-types/domains/ipv6.md) type.
+Similar to [IPv6StringToNum](#ipv6stringtonums) function, which converts IPv6 address to binary format.

 If the IP address is a valid IPv4 address, then the IPv6 equivalent of the IPv4 address is returned.